TAXIIProject/taxiiproject.github.io/community/index.md

 **NOTE:** OASIS will host a new TAXII Discussion List and Archives once the transition is completed.
 The pre-transition Discussion List Archives will also be retained.

+## Test Server
+The TAXII Test Server is a proof-of-concept deployment of TAXII that enables testing of TAXII 1.1 capabilities.
+The TAXII Test Server demonstrates one way in which TAXII can be implemented and architected.
+Many other configurations, architectures, implementations, and deployments of TAXII are possible.
+More information can be found on the TAXII Test Server's home page.

+The TAXII Test Server is available at [taxiitest.mitre.org](http://taxiitest.mitre.org/)

 ##TAXII Supporters
 A growing [list](http://stixproject.github.io/supporters/) of products, services, and sharing communities using TAXII and STIX.